WRITE: Sawa Bona - I See You

 It's just what people say, right?

-Some tribes in South Africa greet each other in this way:
+Some people in South Africa greet each other in this way:

 One person says, "Sawa bona," which means, "I see you."